abelalvarez89/xlsx-parse-json/README.md

 # xlsx-parse-json #

 ### Description ###
 Parse csv, xls, xlsx into json.
 Having multiple sheets is not an issue we return and object for each sheet found.
 See example below for more info.
+Visit https://abelalvarez.info/xlsx-parse-json/ to test it online.

 ### Install ###
 ````